Guiding Your Legal

 For genuine emergencies, such as a burst water pipe, sudden structural collapse, or other immediate hazards requiring urgent repair to prevent further damage or protect public safety, a Notice of Commencement is generally not required.
 However, this exception is very narrow and should not be relied upon for routine or non-urgent repairs.

-Even if a project doesn’t involve major structural work, service-based improvements like new electrical panels, HVAC unit replacements, or full plumbing re-pipes typically require an NOC if the contract value exceeds the statutory threshold of $2,500 (or $7,500 for HVAC-specific work).
+Even if a project doesn’t involve major structural work, service-based improvements like new electrical panels, HVAC unit replacements, or full plumbing re-pipes typically require an NOC if the contract value exceeds the statutory threshold of $5,000.
+Note that HVAC repair or replacement contracts under $15,000 qualify for the exemption under § 713.135 and do not require an NOC.

 17. Contractors Cannot File a Lien Until a Valid NOC (If Required) is Recorded